-The spectrum for this property is made up of three types of watercolor paint: transparent, semi-transparent and opaque.
-Each of them cover the surface of the paper to a different degree, letting more or less of the light reflected from the paper through the pigment.
+Not all watercolors look the same.
+In fact, each color is one of three qualities when put to paper: transparent, semi-transparent and opaque.
+Each cover the surface of your watercolor paper to a different degree, letting more or less of the light reflected from the paper show through the pigment.

-This method will not only test each colors' transparency, but it will also reveal how the colors on your palette interact together.
+This exercise will not only test each color's transparency, but it will also reveal how the colors on your palette interact together.

-To get started, begin by painting a long and thick horizontal stripe with one of your colors.
-Allow it to dry completely.
-Then, paint vertical lines over it, using the rest of the colors on your palette.
-Some colors will let more of the underlying pigment through than others, while showing how each color is affected by the rest of them.
+Begin by painting a long and thick horizontal stripe with one of your colors.
+Allow it to dry completely, then paint vertical lines over it using the rest of the colors on your palette.
+Some colors will let more of the underlying pigment through than others, while also showing how the colors affect one another.

 Repeat this exercise with all the colors on your palette.
-You can label the brushstrokes and save this page as future reference.
-Revisit it whenever you need to know what the resulting color will be when you overlay any two given colors.
+You can label the brushstrokes and save this page to use as a guide going forward — just revisit it whenever you need to know what the resulting color will be when you overlay any two given colors.

-If you only want to test your colors' degree of transparency without testing how they interact with each other, you can do the same exercise with one minor change: Use black India ink to create the long horizontal line.
-Let it dry completely and proceed as indicated above.
+If you only want to test a color's degree of transparency without testing how it interacts with other hues, you can do the same exercise with one change: use black India ink to create the long horizontal line.
+Let it dry completely and proceed as described above.

-The paint you place over it will react in one of three ways: It will either disappear completely, partially cover that area or something in between.
+The paint you place over it will react in one of three ways: it will either disappear completely, partially cover that area or fall somewhere in between.
 This reaction will determine whether the paint is transparent, semi-transparent or opaque.

 Find more tips for starting your watercolor journey with our free guide, The Beginner's Guide to the World of Watercolor.